-If you’re looking to buy shares from the comfort of your home – you’re going to need a top-rated stock broker.
+If you’re looking to buy shares from the comfort of your home – you’re going to need a reliable stock broker.
 There are many to choose from in this ever-growing digital investment space – albeit, two brokers, in particular, appear to stand out from the case.

 This is eToro and Trading 212 – both of which are regulated by the FCA, offers heaps of stocks, and allow you to trade commission-free.
-But, which broker should you pick?

 That’s exactly what we intend on finding out in this eToro vs Trading 212 Review.
 We explore each and every metric that you need to consider in choosing the right platform for you – such as tradable shares, fees, payment methods, customer service, and more.